On this page

 JSA is a secondary statutory body, within the Department of Employment and Workplace Relations (DEWR) and was established through legislation to provide advice to government.
 DEWR’s and JSA’s AI initiatives are overseen by the AI Accountable Officer, who also serves as the department’s Chief Data Officer.
 This role ensures robust monitoring and evaluation of AI systems to maintain effectiveness, fairness, and compliance with government policies and the law.
 JSA is committed to adapting AI systems as needed to align with evolving legislation, ethical standards, and public expectations.

-- Human Oversight: Human-in-the-loop (HITL) mechanisms are embedded at critical stages to ensure accountability and accuracy in AI outputs.
+- Human Oversight: Human-in-the-loop mechanisms are embedded at critical stages to ensure accountability and accuracy in AI outputs.

 - Cybersecurity Standards: DEWR is committed to applying the cybersecurity requirements outlined in the Australian Government Information Security Manual (ISM) and the Protective Security Policy Framework (PSPF), using a risk-based approach, to ensure the secure operation of all AI applications.